abberdeen/circuitid-csharp/docs/CallQueueAgentsApi.md

 ## CreateCallQueueAgent

-> GetCallQueueAgent200Response CreateCallQueueAgent (Callqueueagents callqueueagents)
+> GetCallQueueAgent200Response CreateCallQueueAgent (CallqueueagentsCreateOrPatch callqueueagentsCreateOrPatch)

 Create a new object